xmtp/proto/PROTOCOL.md

 To start a conversation, the initiator needs the public keys of the participants.
 To facilitate this step, registered clients publish their public key bundle in easily discoverable contact topics.

 Each blockchain account is automatically assigned a contact topic named `contact-<account address>`.
 Public key bundles are published as [ContactBundles](https://github.com/xmtp/proto/blob/main/proto/message_contents/contact.proto) which allow for versioning of the bundle format.
+The encoded `ContactBundle` is the payload of an envelope published into the contact topic.

 A public key bundle MUST be republished whenever the pre-key or identity-key changes.
 The latest published bundle represents the current bundle that should be used for all new messages and conversations.

 Only account owners SHOULD be able to publish into their contact topics.
 This could be enforced at the API or at the node level.
 Specifics are out of scope in this document.